Aiven-Open/klaw-docs/docs/docs/howto/notifications/email-notification.rst

 Configure email notifications
 -----------------------------
-Email can be configured in the Klaw-core's appplication.properties, followyour email providers documentation to configure email notifications.
+Email can be configured in the Klaw-core's appplication.properties, follow your email providers documentation to configure email notifications.
 The ``host``, ``username`` and ``password`` will be required to send emails from Klaw.

 ..  code-block:: text